hasboeuf/louisbread/README.md

 ![poolish_2][poolish_2]

-* Cover it efficiently with platic film
+* Cover it with platic film (you can put several layers for a more efficient cover)
 * Keep it all night in a fresh place, in a cave or a garage or in the fridge if you don't have choice

 ![poolish_3][poolish_3]

-### 2. Le pétrissage
+### 2. Le pétrissage (aka kneading)

-If you want bread at lunchtime, begin around 8/9am, otherwise you can also start during the afternoon.
+If you want bread at lunchtime, begin around 8/9am.

 ![petrissage_1][petrissage_1]